 Designing the numbering schemes for a modernisation program was a highly skilled task, usually performed by the regional long term planning organisation.
 The TXE2 modernisation program hopping around the exchanges freeing up codes to be reused later was quite typical of the strategy.
 In Kettering town's case, the 4 digit numbers 2xxx to 4xxx were prefixed with '51', forethought set the relief mobile TXE2 numbers in the range 516xxx to 519xxx, so they were able to transfer to the TXE4 without a number change or clash with the four digit modernisation.
 The 5 digit numbers were prefixed with '5' becoming 581xxx to 585xxx.

 Linked numbering schemes certainly made it easier for customers to dial within their local area.
 However there was quite a lot of opposition from villagers or remote towns losing their identity.
 As a compromise, although part of the LNS, some towns and villages retained their own name.
 For this reason, old dialling code booklets often show a number of towns appearing to have the same dialling code.

 The red lines in Figure 1 show a few of the surrounding inter-GSC routes.
-Figure 2 removes the chaff of local exchanges and shows a wider area with dependent charge groups shown by arrows.
+Figure 2 removes the chaff of local exchanges and shows a wider area with dependent charge groups shown by the Blue arrows.
 In most GSC's no attempt was made to prevent through dialling, often because it was necessary for legitimate routings.
 It was possible to exploit this to make a long distance call at the local rate.
 However the further one travelled by this means, the fainter the conversation became, but 30-40 miles was possible.